ngrlcu/Slides/docs/slides/demo.md

 <p>By Luca Nigro & Matteo Zeccoli Marazzini</p>

 <p>A C++ software that generates photo-realistic images.</p>
-<small>It is based on the lectures of the _Numerical tecniques for photorealistic image generation_ course ([EN](https://www.unimi.it/en/education/degree-programme-courses/2021/numerical-tecniques-photorealistic-image-generation), [IT](https://www.unimi.it/it/corsi/insegnamenti-dei-corsi-di-laurea/2021/calcolo-numerico-la-generazione-di-immagini-fotorealistiche)), held by [Prof. Maurizio Tomasi](http://cosmo.fisica.unimi.it/persone/maurizio-tomasi/) in 2021.</small>

 <p class="no-fragment btn-group" role="group" aria-label="Basic example">
 <a class="btn btn-lg btn-warning text-dark" href="https://github.com/teozec/image-renderer">Github Repo</a>